softprops/promise-well/README.md

 # promise well

-> kind of like a wishing well but for kepted promises
+> kind of like a wishing well but for kepted promises. drop your promises off can come back later to find their keepings.

 ## usage